adam-p/yesterday-i-learned/random.md

  * [RF chokes](https://google.com/search?q=rf+choke) are rings of (sometimes magnets, sometimes other metals) around a cable that dampens high frequency radiation, allowing the cable to carry actual signals with less noise.
  * The original Jurassic park scene with the T-Rex occurred while raining because [it was much easier at the time to CG shiny objects than matte objects](https://np.reddit.com/r/movies/comments/2ndx0r/the_full_jurassic_world_trailer/cmcs22y).
  * Both God and Devil are each one letter away from their respective descriptor.
+ * [The 'speed of gravity' is the same as the speed of light.](http://www.reddit.com/r/askscience/comments/2nukm0/which_is_faster_gravity_or_light/) If the sun goes away, we also have 8 minutes (ish) of time before we are affected gravitationally.
+ * The Latin *Kyrie*, KEAR-ee-ay, came from Greek Κύριε, or "Lord".

 [ansible]: https://galaxy.ansible.com/intro
 [autos]: https://ca.autos.yahoo.com/news/the-car-colours-bird-droppings-love-most-143754680.html